ehealthsuisse/ch-epr-fhir/readme.md

 #### CH EPR mHealth Structure Definitions
-* structuredefinition-ch-mhd-providedocumentbundle-comprehensive **is adapted from** IHE.MHD.ProvideDocumentBundle.Comprehensive
+* structuredefinition-ch-mhd-providedocumentbundle-comprehensive **is copied from** IHE.MHD.ProvideDocumentBundle.Comprehensive **and adapted to Swiss requirements**
-   * structuredefinition-ch-mhd-comprehensive-documentmanifest **is adapted from** IHE.MHD.Comprehensive.DocumentManifest
+   * structuredefinition-ch-mhd-comprehensive-documentmanifest **is copied from** IHE.MHD.Comprehensive.DocumentManifest **and adapted to Swiss requirements**
       * structuredefinition-ch-ext-author-authorrole
-   * structuredefinition-ch-mhd-provide-comprehensive-documentreference **is adapted from** IHE.MHD.Provide.Comprehensive.DocumentReference
+   * structuredefinition-ch-mhd-provide-comprehensive-documentreference **is copied from** IHE.MHD.Provide.Comprehensive.DocumentReference **and adapted to Swiss requirements**
       * structuredefinition-ch-ext-deletionstatus
-      * structuredefinition-ch-mhd-query-comprehensive-documentreference **is adapted from** IHE.MHD.Query.Comprehensive.DocumentReference
+      * structuredefinition-ch-mhd-query-comprehensive-documentreference **is copied from** IHE.MHD.Query.Comprehensive.DocumentReference **and adapted to Swiss requirements**